Table of Contents

 Alternative Livelihoods and Green Economies

-Well-funded environmental programs can create new economic opportunities that align with cultural values.
-Ecotourism, sustainable harvesting of non-timber forest products, payments for ecosystem services, and carbon credit schemes all offer income streams that do not require abandoning traditional ways of life.
-However, these must be designed with equity in mind to avoid exploitation and ensure that benefits reach the community level.
+Well-funded environmental programs can create new economic opportunities aligned with cultural values.
+Ecotourism, sustainable harvesting of non-timber forest products, payments for ecosystem services, and carbon credit schemes offer income streams that allow communities to maintain traditional lifestyles while generating sustainable revenue.

 Detailed Case Studies from Around the World